maths/caa-research-agenda/_contributors/annoshea.md

 website: https://www.maynoothuniversity.ie/mathematics-and-statistics/our-people/ann-oshea
 orcid: 0000-0001-8504-2290
 ---
-Ann is interested in the design of tasks for undergraduate mathematics.
+Ann is a professor in the Department of Mathematics and Statistics at Maynooth University in Ireland.
+She conducts research on university level mathematics education and is particularly interested in the design of tasks for undergraduate mathematics.